 Configuring the client¶

-We recommend TigerVNC for a better experience on desktop.
+We recommend TigerVNC for a better experience on a desktop.

 Here are our recommended settings for TigerVNC: